How to Start an LLC in Every State

-An LLC is an easy form of corporate structure to obtain for your business to give you some legal protection and professionalism when starting your business.
+An LLC is an easy form of corporate structure for your business to give you legal protection and professionalism when starting your business.
 In this post, we’ll look at what an LLC is, how to start an LLC in every state, and answer some common questions about LLCs.

 What is an LLC?

-An LLC, or Limited Liability Company, is a business structure that’s designed to protect the assets of its owners.
-An LLC is a blended form of business structure, combining the tax simplification of a Sole Proprietorship, with the structural advantages that comes with Corporations and Partnerships.
+An LLC, or Limited Liability Company, is a business structure designed to protect its owners’ assets.
+An LLC is a blended business structure, combining the tax simplification of a Sole Proprietorship with the structural advantages of Corporations and Partnerships.

 Why an LLC?

 Because of the hybrid structure of an LLC, you’re afforded some protections that you wouldn’t otherwise get with a Sole Proprietorship.
 On the one hand, the company’s debts and liabilities are not automatically the responsibility of the LLC’s owner or members.
 If the LLC goes out of business or enters bankruptcy, you and your assets may be protected.
 On the other hand, depending on how the LLC is taxed, the member (if a single-member LLC) sees all of the LLC’s income and profit appear on their tax return on Schedule C. Multi-member LLCs formed as a partnership see the revenue of the LLC distributed on paper via Form 1065, depending on the ownership percentages each member has.

 Optionally, an LLC can elect to be taxed as a Corporation, in which case the LLC would complete standard corporation tax returns and be responsible for paying its members accordingly through wages and dividends.
 Check out this blog post on the differences.

 How to Start an LLC: State by State